Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Related Work

 \section{Related Work}

-Previously fact-checked claim retrieval, also known as claim matching or claim detection, is a standard task in fact-checking pipeline, both manual and automated~\cite{panchendrarajan-zubiaga-2024, vykopal-etal-2024-survey}, and it can also serve as a signal of content credibility~\cite{srba-etal-2024-credsignals}.
-It was addressed by a series of CheckThat!
-Lab shared tasks organized at CLEF in 2020~\cite{DBLP:conf/clef/Barron-CedenoEN20}, 2021~\cite{shaar_overview_2021}, and 2022~\cite{nakov_overview_2022}; most recently it was also part of a SemEval 2025 shared task.\footnote{\url{https://semeval.github.io/SemEval2025/tasks}}
+Previously fact-checked claim retrieval, also known as claim matching or claim detection, is a standard task in the fact-checking pipeline, both manual and automated~\cite{panchendrarajan-zubiaga-2024, vykopal-etal-2024-survey}, and it can also serve as a signal of content credibility~\cite{srba-etal-2024-credsignals}.
+It was addressed by a series of CheckThat!~Lab shared tasks organized at CLEF in 2020~\cite{DBLP:conf/clef/Barron-CedenoEN20}, 2021~\cite{shaar_overview_2021}, and 2022~\cite{nakov_overview_2022}; most recently, it was also part of a SemEval 2025 shared task~\cite{peng-etal-2025-semeval}.

-Due to the relative popularity of the task, there is a range of existing relevant datasets as summarized in recent surveys by \citet{panchendrarajan-zubiaga-2024} and \citet{srba-etal-2024-credsignals}.
+Due to the relative popularity of the task, there is a range of relevant existing datasets, as summarized in recent surveys by~\citet{panchendrarajan-zubiaga-2024} and~\citet{srba-etal-2024-credsignals}.
 These resources differ in the number of included languages, data volume, means of identification of pairs between input social media posts and fact-checked claims, and in sources of input posts.
 The highest number of input posts is in CrowdChecked ($\approx$300k; \citealp{hardalov-etal-2022-crowdchecked}) and MuMiN ($\approx$21M; \citealp{nielsen2022-mumin}); however, they either contain a high level of noise in the identified pairs (the former) or do not explicitly provide the pairs (the latter).
 The most linguistically diverse datasets are MuMiN with 41 languages~\cite{nielsen2022-mumin}, MultiClaim with 27 languages in posts and 39 languages in fact-checked claims~\cite{pikuliak-etal-2023-multilingual}, and MMTweets with 4 languages in posts and 11 languages in fact-checked claims~\cite{singh-etal-2024-mmtweets}.
-Other relevant multilingual datasets (focusing on distinct, but related tasks) include the EUvsDisinfo dataset of disinformation articles matched with trustworthy articles from credible sources~\cite{leite-etal-2024-euvsdisinfo} and MultiClaimNet combining three existing datasets (including MultiClaim) and enriching them with identified claim clusters~\cite{panchendrarajan2025multiclaimnet}.
-Despite this linguistic diversity, crosslingual retrieval remains underexplored for the task, also due to the fact that the identified pairs of fact-checks and input posts are often in the same language.
+Other relevant multilingual datasets (focusing on distinct but related tasks) include the EUvsDisinfo dataset of disinformation articles matched with trustworthy articles from credible sources~\cite{leite-etal-2024-euvsdisinfo} and MultiClaimNet, a dataset that combines three existing datasets (including MultiClaim) and enriches them with identified claim clusters~\cite{panchendrarajan2025multiclaimnet}.
+Despite this linguistic diversity, crosslingual retrieval remains underexplored for the task, since the identified pairs of fact-checks and input posts are often in the same language.